Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 2.4.2 =
 * Removed Yoast notices
+* Fixed bug where network options were not removed properly on deactivation
 * Changed mixed content marker to variation without quotes, to prevent issues with scripting etc.

 = 2.4.1 =